robertcob/BLE-link-application-layer-simulator/README.md

 First extract the zipped file as provided
 Navigate to the extracted folder.

-You should see the following files:
+You should see the following files
 <a href="https://imgbb.com/"><img src="https://i.ibb.co/fNCq6NW/filestructure.png" alt="filestructure" border="0"></a>
-etc..

 You will need to use pip to install all python requiremeints The command to do this is simply _pip install -r requirements.txt_